sarhadmustafa/sarhadmustafa/README.md

 Computer Engineer
 -----------------

-I am a computer Engineer who loves to learn ideas and work on innovative systems
+I am a computer Engineer who loves to learn new ideas and work on innovative systems

 * 🌍  I'm based in Erbil
 * ✉️  You can contact me at [sarhadmustafa12@gmail.com](mailto:sarhadmustafa12@gmail.com)